themejuice/tj/README.md

 #### Does `tj` handle deployments?
 As of `0.11`, yes!
 Check out the [documentation](http://themejuice.it/deploy) to get started.

+#### Does `tj` support subdomain multi-sites?
+If you're able to use [Landrush](https://github.com/phinze/landrush) for your DNS, then yes.
+All subdomains will resolve to their parent domain.
+Landrush comes pre-installed when you create your first project with `tj`.
+Having said that, unfortunately, if you're on Windows you'll probably have to manually add the subdomains due to Landrush not being fully supported.
+If you have the Windows chops, head over there and contribute to Landrush by squashing that bug.
+I'm sure he would appreciate it!

 #### Can I access a project from another device (i.e. mobile)?
 Yes!
 Every project created with `tj` will automatically be set up to support using [xip.io](http://xip.io/).
 If you're using OSX, then everything should work out of the box.
 If you're not using OSX, then you'll need to point port `80` on your host machine to `8080`; Vagrant cannot do this by default for security reasons.